Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowpark_model_registry/deploying_custom_models_to_snowpark_model_registry.md

 <!-- ------------------------ -->
 ## Overview

 Through this quickstart guide, you will learn how to ad a custom model to the Snowpark Model Registry.
-You will set up your Snowflake and Python environments, train a model using the lifetime library and deploy that model to the Snowpark Model Registry.
+You will set up your Snowflake and Python environments, train a model using the PyCaret library, deploy that model to the Snowpark Model Registry and run the inference within your Snowflake enviroment.

 ### What is Snowpark?